-The Company closed the year with an underwriting result of \$658million on the back of growth in premium income as well as the improved retention ratio.
-The Company was however negatively affected by a high administration cost ratio following the steep increases in prices mainly driven by inflation and closed the year with an underwriting loss of \$26 million.
-The overall combined ratio stood at 102% with claims expenses and administration expenses being the main cost drivers.
+The Company closed the year with an underwriting result of ZWL 1.4 billion on the back of growth in premium income.
+The business was however negatively affected by a higher combined ratio which stood at 134% closing the year with an underwriting loss of ZWL 1.7 billion.
+The higher combined ratio is largely as a result of exchange rate volatility, a significant portion of revenue was recognised at lower rates compared to higher rates which prevailed in subsequent periods for claims and administration expenses.
+An increase in foreign denominated business also weighed down on the retention ratio and the rest of the expense ratios.
 The tables below show the detailed underwriting performance per class.